griffio/spring-security-auth0-sample/README.md

 # Auth0 + Spring API Seed

+https://auth0.com/

 ## Spring Boot, Spring Security Java Config with Java 8

-Updated Gradle project with Spring Boot, Spring Security Java Config and JWT (nimbus-jose-jwt) library.
+Gradle project with Spring Boot, Spring Security Java Config and JWT (nimbus-jose-jwt) library.

-https://auth0.com/

-This version is uses a simple JWT as the bearer token.
+This example uses simple JWT as the bearer token.

-The initial JWT is produced by a successful authentication with auth0.
+The JWT is produced by a successful authentication with Auth0, so will require a user account setup.

 Example encoded Json web token format (see http://jwt.io/) to debug.
 ~~~